webpack/webpack-cli/packages/info/README.md

 ## Description

-This pacakge returns a set of information related to the local enviroment.
+This package returns a set of information related to the local environment.

 ## Installation